Who doesn’t love Cream Tea, Devonshire Tea or freshly baked scones with Tea? No matter what you call them, scones and Tea are a delicious treat.

 Make sure the self-raising flour is fresh and not out of date.

-Use very cold butter and always cook scones in a hot oven.
+Use very cold butter and always cook the scones in a hot oven.

 Alternatively, freeze the exact amount of butter and grate the butter into the flour then rub together between the fingertips.

-Do not over mix the scone dough because it causes too much gluten to be developed that will create tough, dry scones on baking.
+Do not over-mix the scone dough because it causes too much gluten to be developed which will create tough, dry scones on baking.
 Work quickly.

 Use a metal spatula knife, not a wooden spoon.

-Place scones close together on the baking tray, almost touching so they will have soft sides
+Place scones close together on the baking tray lined with silicon paper, almost touching so they will have soft sides.

 Always wrap the hot scones in a clean tea towel straight from the oven to keep them soft.